 Payroll taxes need to be reported and deposited to the IRS throughout the year.
 The full schedule for reporting and depositing can be found here: https://www.irs.gov/businesses/small-businesses-self-employed/employment-tax-due-dates.

 Important reporting due dates to remember are January 31st (report wages, tips, and other compensation paid to employees), February 28th (Form 1096 – Annual Summary and Transmittal of U.S. Information Returns), and March 31st (electronic Form 1099 and electronic Form 8027).
 Reporting dates for Form 941 (Employer’s Quarterly Federal Return) are April 30th, July 31st, October 31st, and January 31st.

-For depositing federal income tax withheld and both employer and employee FICA taxes, you either need to use a monthly or semi-weekly deposit schedule.
+For depositing federal income tax withheld and both employer and employee FICA taxes (which are a combination of the Social Security tax and Medicare tax, you either need to use a monthly or semi-weekly deposit schedule.
 Which schedule you use is based on the total tax liability you reported on Form 941.
 FUTA deposits are due quarterly.

 Use a Payroll Service

 Doing your own payroll manually can be time-consuming and can expose you to costly payroll mistakes even if one tiny formula goes wrong in your spreadsheet, which is why 41% of small businesses use a payroll service.
 There are countless numbers of payroll services such as Gusto that provide a range of services depending on how much you want to do yourself.
 If keeping track of payroll taxes and reporting everything to the IRS seems daunting for you, a payroll service can take care of all of it for you, and you can rest easy knowing that your employees are being paid properly and your business is in compliance with the IRS.